 Global environmental change processes modify the character of the earth system and therefore influence directly or indirectly the fundamental natural resources of mankind.
-Nowadays climate change is recognized as the most important factors driving these changes.
+Nowadays climate change is recognized as the most important factor driving these changes.
 Other facets of global environmental change concern the loss of biodiversity, vast deforestation, freshwater availability and soil degradation.
 Main drivers of these rapid changes are population growth, propagation and intensification of agriculture and industry, rising consumption of goods and energy and the globalization of the world economy.
 Scientific and public interest in global change issues is continuously growing.
 Actors and various levels (from local to international) are seeking political and institutional solutions for the pressing problems of Global Change.
 There is a growing demand for well-trained specialists who are able to cope with challenges of natural resource management under Global Change.

-A distinctive feature of this programme is the partnership of the University with internationally renowned organisations which contribute with modules specifically designed for this study programme: Germanwatch e.
-V., Munich RE Foundation, Deutsche Gesellschaft fÃ¼r internationale Zusammenarbeit (GIZ), Germanwatch e.V., Munich Re, Naturschutzbund Deutschland (NABU), and Potsdam Institute for Climate Impact Research (PIK) and Thünen-Institute contribute with modules specifically designed for this study programme.
+The programme is distinguished by the partnership with internationally renowned organisations which contribute with modules specifically designed for this study programme: Germanwatch e.
+V., Munich RE Foundation, Deutsche Gesellschaft fÃ¼r internationale Zusammenarbeit (GIZ), Naturschutzbund Deutschland (NABU), Potsdam Institute for Climate Impact Research (PIK), and ThÃ¼nen Institute.
+The partners contribute with modules specifically designed for this study programme.

 Mitigation of and adaptation to impacts of global change has become a cross-cutting issue in natural resource management.
 All corresponding sectors require experts capable of proposing proactive solutions to dynamically changing problems.
 Possible job opportunities in the context of:

 â€¢ Local and national implementation of international conventions (e.g., land use and forestry projects as contribution to climate change mitigation)

 â€¢ Adaptation of land and natural resource use to the projected climatic changes

 â€¢ Adaptive management of protected areas

 â€¢ Adaptive, global-change oriented management of development projects

 â€¢ Economic and socio-political risk management (e.g., insurance companies)